Who is who at TravelSafe Clinic? Medical Director – Dr. Wendy Amirault

 I stay current by reading the International Society of Travel Medicine journal, attending conferences and webinars and reading a database we subscribe to yearly.
 It provides exceptional and current medical information specific for travellers.

 Travel medicine is so important to me as I love to travel.
 It is rejuvenating and I want others to enjoy their exploration of new lands, cultures and foods and assist them to prevent having their experiences marred by health issues as much as possible.

 - Be open to the people,the food and the sights: It’s not home, that’s why you’re there.

 - Respect the culture you find yourself in.

 - Don’t expect First World Medicine in Third World countries.
 Be prepared before you depart.

 To see Dr. Amirault or one of our experienced travel consultants before your next trip, please call us at 604.
-251-1975.
+251-1975 or schedule an appointment.
 We’re ready to share our preventative tips so you can enjoy your next adventure!